aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/log-analysis/README.md

 ```
 From the opened page you can select a notebook to work with.

+## Useful hints
+* logs and reward folders have been configured to be ignored by git.
+This is so that you don't accidentally submit your reward functions or other useful info.
+Just make sure you secure it somehow yourself.
+* have a look at new_reward function usage in the notebooks.
+It lets you try and evaluate what the reward would look like for a different reward function.

 ## What can I contribute?

 There is a number of opportunities for improvement: